What is tax-loss harvesting exactly, and how do some investors use it to opportunistically reduce their tax bills?

-While many investors tend to focus on tax-loss harvesting toward year end, it’s a strategy that can help you year-round.
+While many investors focus on tax-loss harvesting toward year end, it’s a strategy that can help you year-round.
 That’s particularly true during times of market volatility, as we’ve seen in the past few years.

 Tax loss harvesting is a tax-efficient investing strategy that can help minimize the amount of current taxes you have to pay on your investments.
-Under current U.S. federal tax law, it’s possible to offset your capital gains with capital losses you’ve incurred during that tax year or carried over from a prior tax return.
+Under current U.S. federal tax law, you can offset your capital gains with capital losses incurred during that tax year or carried over from a prior tax return.
 Capital gains are generally the profits you realize when you sell an investment for more than you paid for it, and capital losses are generally the losses you realize when you sell an investment for less than you paid for it.

 Since U.S. investors are taxed on net capital gains, offsetting capital gains with capital losses can lower your taxable income (provided you’re a U.S. taxpayer).
 Let’s say that I earn a profit of $30,000 by selling Fund A. Meanwhile, I notice that Fund B is down by $15,000.
-By selling Fund B, I can use those capital losses to partially offset my capital gains from Fund A—meaning I’d only owe taxes on $15,000 of profit instead of $30,000.
+By selling Fund B, I can usually use those capital losses to partially offset my capital gains from Fund A—meaning I’d only owe taxes on $15,000 of profit instead of $30,000.

 “Harvesting” that $15,000 loss, in this case, would have no effect on my portfolio’s value, and I could use the proceeds to buy a similar investment, subject to the "wash sale” rules.
 That would allow me to maintain roughly the same asset allocation while reducing my federal income taxes, leaving me with additional funds that would remain in my investment account continuing to earn investment gains.